haskell-game/tiny-games-hs/hackage/ski/README.md

-This is a classic - one of the simplest ways to build a fast action game that could always be expected to run reasonably well, since one thing every machine can do well is scroll text upwards...
+This is a classic - one of the simplest ways to build a fast action game that could always be expected to run reasonably well, since one thing every machine can do well is scroll text upwards... right ?

 Relying on print (putStrLn) means the player is always at the bottom of the screen, with no forward visibility.
 But this could be quite realistic. :)

-For a more elaborate version of this, with replayable levels, persistent high scores and sound effects, try [caverunner](https://github.com/simonmichael/games/tree/main/caverunner).
+For a more elaborate version, with replayable levels, persistent high scores and sound effects, try [caverunner](https://github.com/simonmichael/games/tree/main/caverunner).